 Concession fee will be a fixed sum of Re.
 1 per annum for the concession period.
-Where bidders do not seek any grant and are willing to make a financial
+Where bidders do not seek any grant and are willing to make a financial offer to the Government/ Trust, they will be invited to quote a higher concession fee in the form of a share in revenues from tariffs.
+The revenue

-Concession fee should be levied only if revenue streams can sustain it iii offer to the Government, they will be invited to quote a premium on concession fee in the form of a share in revenues from tariffs.
-The revenue share quoted for the initial year could be increased for each subsequent year by an additional 1 per cent.
+Concession fee should be levied when revenue streams can sustain it share quoted for the initial year could be increased for each subsequent year by an additional 1 per cent.